Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Introduction

-A major group of works for hierarchical time series forecasting employ a two-stage (or post-training) approach \citep{ben2019regularized, hyndman2011optimal, hyndman2016fast, wickramasuriya2015forecasting}, where base forecasts are firstly obtained for each time series followed by a reconciliation among these forecasts.
-The reconciliation step involves computing a weight matrix $P$ taking into account the hierarchical structure, which linearly maps the base forecasts to coherent results.
+A major group of works for HTS forecasting employ a two-stage (or post-training) approach \citep{ben2019regularized, hyndman2011optimal, hyndman2016fast, wickramasuriya2015forecasting}, where base forecasts are firstly obtained for each time series followed by a reconciliation among these forecasts.
+The reconciliation step involves computing a weight matrix $P$ taking into account the hierarchy, which linearly maps the base forecasts to coherent results.
 This approach guarantees coherent results but relies on strong assumptions (Gaussian error assumption; \citep{hyndman2011optimal, hyndman2016fast, wickramasuriya2015forecasting} also require unbiased base forecast assumption).
 Moreover, computing $P$ is expensive because of matrix inversion, making this method unsuitable for large-scale forecasting pipelines.
 Another line of work attempts to learn inter-level relationships during the model training stage. \citep{han2021simultaneously} provides a controllable trade-off between forecasting accuracy of single time series and coherency across the hierarchy, which connects reconciliation with learned parameters of forecasting models.
-However, one needs to modify the objective functions of the individual models, which is not always possible, especially for encapsulated forecasting APIs.

-In this work, we propose Mixture-of-Experts for Coherent and Aggregated Time Series (\texttt{MECATS}) that brings together the power of multiple heterogeneous models. \texttt{MECATS} can also learn hierarchical relationships to generate coherent results and significantly improve the overall accuracy compared with previous baselines.
-We also build an uncertainty wrapper on top of the mixture-of-experts (ME) predictions to simultaneously produce multiple quantile predictions that are reasonably coherent and independent to the choice of forecasting models.
-In summary, key contributions of \texttt{MECATS} include: 1. improve the performance of point prediction by learning to combine forecasts from a set of heterogeneous models; 2. build user-specified multiple quantile estimations that are model-free and approximately coherent.
-In addition, \texttt{MECATS} can also be applied on general multi-variate or univariate time series data, and is robust to abrupt changes in the data.
+However, one needs to modify the objective functions of the individual models, which is not always possible, especially for encapsulated forecasting APIs that are commonly used in industrial applications.
+In addition, \citep{taieb2017coherent} proposed to use copula to aggregate bottom-level distributions to higher levels.
+However, this method only reconciles point forecasts and obtain higher-level distributions in a bottom-up fashion.
+This causes potential problems such as error accumulation in highly aggregated levels.
+To avoid this, one needs to require reasonable probabilistic predictions at the bottom-level beforehand.
+The possible use of high-dimensional copula in real applications is another drawback. \citep{rangapuram2021end} addresses the reconciliation problem during model training stage as well.
+It first formulates a constrained optimization problem as the objective of reconciliation, and then incorporates this as an add-on layer during model training.
+However, this method requires distributional assumptions and is specially designed for deep neural networks.